-- It’s difficult to focus on the stimulation of the Eroscillator while using a vibrator internally, so if you’re an avid vibrator-to-pussy person, be prepared for the Eroscillator’s specific and somewhat delicate oscillations.
+- It’s difficult to focus on the stimulation of the Eroscillator while using a vibrator internally, so if you’re an avid vibrator-in-vagina person, be prepared for the Eroscillator’s specific and somewhat delicate oscillations.

 - The Eroscillator is a bit heavier than most toys, especially clit toys, so it takes some getting used to.